12ff54e/BSplineInterpolation/README.md

 ## How to use

 Since the library is header only, include BSplineInterpolation and one can use all its functionality under namespace intp.
-Check test/interpolation-test.cpp for more info.
+Check test/interpolation-test.cpp and test/interpolation-template-test.cpp for more info.

-## Disclaimer
+## Note

-- Limited compiler support: only tested using g++ 9.3 and clang++ 10.0 (on WSL2 Ubuntu).
+- Limited compiler support: only tested using g++ 10.0 and clang++ 11.0 (on WSL2 Ubuntu).
-- The algorithm is un-optimized and has low efficiency when constructing interpolation function on mesh of dimension more than 2.
+- The Interpolation Template feature is not efficient in dimension 2 or higher.

 ## Known Issues

-- Feed interpolation function with out of boundary coordinate will result in zeroth-order extrapolation, even for periodic interpolation.
+- No